Stefan Christensen ← Back to writing

 Why Naming Matters

 Language shapes how we think.
-Military organizations call them “stand-ups” (temporary, quick).
+Military organisations call them “stand-ups” (temporary, quick).
 Agile teams use “daily syncs.”
 Corporate environments use “status checks.”

 Each term carries assumptions.
-Those assumptions shape behavior.
+Those assumptions shape behaviour.

 When you call something a “status meeting,” you’re establishing a reporting hierarchy.
 The team provides information.
 Leadership consumes it.